Lung Cancer Diagnosis

 - Other cancer care specialists who can assist with symptom management, nutrition, supportive care, etc.

 What is the Extent of My Lung Cancer?

 Once you’ve chosen an oncologist to treat your cancer, s/he will determine the stage based upon the results of any biopsy and images taken.
 The stage of your lung cancer will be one of the many determining factors in the treatment that is recommended.

 At Compass Oncology, the lung cancer specialist will recommend treatment for your individual situation and specific type of lung cancer.
-Because Compass has five locations (East, Rose Quarter, Tualatin, Vancouver and West), your cancer treatment can be provided at a clinic that is most convenient to your home or work.
+Because Compass has four locations, your cancer treatment can be provided at a clinic that is most convenient to your home or work.
 Learn more about the various types of treatment for lung cancer visit our Lung Cancer Treatment Options section.